-The most significant capital activity planned in 2017 will be the replacement of the roof on the main building library and the replacement of the main building fourth floor HVAC unit.
-In addition, the college will continue to improve access to its main campus facilities by repaving the upper portion of the west parking lot including providing additional ADA compliant spaces and improvement of traffic flow.
-Finally, WVUP will replace the sewer line providing service to our main building which has been compromised by tree roots.

-The most significant capital activity completed in 2016 was the renovation of approximately 4,000 square feet of area on the first floor of the main campus building to construct a new center for student services to provide incoming students with easier access and assistance with the enrollment process.
-In addition, the college continued to improve access to its main campus facilities by expanding the electronic card access control system to all doors in the main building, installed a 30 foot high welding tower to train our welding students.
+- The most significant capital activity completed in FY 2017 was the replacement of the roof on the main building library, replacement of the main building fourth floor HVAC unit, renovation of main building 3rd floor classrooms, installation of LED lighting in main building hallways, repaving of the upper west parking lot, replacement of sanitation lines in the main building, and the refurbishment of air handler #1 in the main building. - 2016 The most significant capital activity completed in FY 2016 was the renovation of approximately 4,000 square feet of area on the first floor of the main campus building to construct a new center for student services to provide incoming students with easier access and assistance with the enrollment process.
+In addition, the college continued to improve access to its main campus facilities by expanding the electronic card access control system to all doors in the main building, and installed a 30 foot high welding tour to train our welding students.
 Finally, WVUP implemented an asbestos abatement plan that eliminated any remaining asbestos in the main building's second and third floors.